Longevity

 Every element is intentional

-- Shared front-cover placement with four selected studios
+- Shared cover placement with two other selected practices

 - Individual founder portrait, fully licensed for your use